 PROGRAM EDUCATIONAL OBJECTIVES

-- PEO-4: To enable graduates achieve professional success with an understanding and appreciation of ethical behavior, social responsibility, and diversity, both as individuals and in team environments.
+- PEO-2: Graduates achieve professional success by practicing ethical behavior, social responsibility, and diversity, both as individuals and in team environments, with effective communication.

 PROGRAM LEARNING OUTCOMES (PLOS)